up42/docs/source/getting-started/first-api-request.rst

 Run your first job via the API
 ------------------------------

-In order to run a job via the API, you need to provide the the ``project API key`` and ``project ID``.
+In order to run a job via the API, you need to provide the ``project API key`` and ``project ID``.
 You can find both in the UP42 :term:`console`, in the **Developers** menu of the :term:`demo project`.